 Sherman is a medium-sized city located in the state of Texas.
 With a population of 40,667 people and seven constituent neighborhoods, Sherman is the 77th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sherman is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Sherman isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sherman are a mix of both white- and blue-collar jobs.
 Overall, Sherman is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Sherman who work in office and administrative support (14.37%), sales jobs (11.33%), and management occupations (7.99%).
+There are especially a lot of people living in Sherman who work in office and administrative support (14.42%), sales jobs (10.45%), and management occupations (8.00%).

-Sherman is a very ethnically-diverse city.
+Sherman is an extremely ethnically-diverse city.
 The people who call Sherman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sherman residents report their race to be White, followed by Black or African-American.
 Sherman also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.72% of the city’s residents.
-Important ancestries of people in Sherman include Irish, English, French , and Italian.
+People of Hispanic or Latino origin account for 20.89% of the city’s residents.
+Important ancestries of people in Sherman include Irish, English, French , and Scottish.

 The most common language spoken in Sherman is English.
 Other important languages spoken here include Spanish and Chinese.